buricco/nabusoft/readme.md

 `warpwarp`: Galaxian, Tank Battalion, Warp & Warp (same stub for all 3) `zoom909`: Zoom 909 (*a.k.a.* Buck Rogers: Planet of Zoom)

+## Games that *work?*

+Zoom 909 works in Marduk and apparently works on metal, apart from sound issues related to the on-the-fly SN76489-to-AY8910 translation.

+## Controls?

+As with the official Nabu games, these games expect a joystick, and will support the Pause key.

+Also, Zoom 909 supports the Ctrl-R key to restart.

 ## Other stuff included here?